DuskyPixel/FCC-react-redux-roguelike/README.md

-footsteps sound when going stairs remove the updatestats per step should not need to take a step to update stats after equipping/unequipping
+footsteps sound when going stairs remove the updatestats per step should not need to take a step to update stats after equipping/unequipping User Story: When I find and beat the boss, I win.

 stats
 strength*		melee dmg*	tiny life*